Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Experimental Results and Analysis

+To analyze the impact of ELB components and LLM-inferred salience scores on cognitive distortion classification, we evaluate four input configurations: a baseline excluding both components, two individual setups incorporating either ELB only or salience scores only, and a final combined configuration including both elements.
 The results are summarized in Table~\ref{table6} for both the KoACD and Therapist QA datasets.
-In the KoACD experiment, the configuration using both ELB and LLM-derived salience scores achieved the highest performance, recording a validation F1-score of 0.529 and a test F1-score of 0.505.
-Notably, the ELB-only configuration outperformed
+In the KoACD experiment, the configuration using both ELB and LLM-derived salience scores achieves the highest performance, recording a validation F1-score of 0.529 and a test F1-score of 0.505.
+Notably, the ELB-only configuration outperforms the salience-only variant, suggesting that psychologically grounded structuring provides greater benefits than relying solely on LLM-inferred salience scores.

-the salience-only variant, suggesting that psychologically grounded structuring provides greater benefits than relying solely on LLM-inferred salience scores.
+A similar trend is observed in the Therapist QA dataset, where the combination of ELB and salience scores again yields the best performance.
+Compared to the DoT-based GPT-4 model with a test F1-score of 0.346 \citep{chen2023}, our model achieves a higher score of 0.394, highlighting the effectiveness of incorporating structured psychological components.
+Across both datasets, configurations incorporating ELB consistently outperform those relying solely on LLM-derived salience scores, suggesting that structuring utterances into psychological components enhances classification effectiveness.

-A similar trend was observed in the Therapist QA dataset, where the combination of ELB and salience scores again yielded the best performance.
-Compared to the DoT-based GPT-4 model with a test F1-score of 0.346 \citep{chen2023}, our model achieved a higher score of 0.394, highlighting the effectiveness of incorporating structured psychological components.
-Across both datasets, configurations incorporating ELB consistently outperformed those relying solely on LLM-derived salience scores, suggesting that structuring utterances into psychological components enhances classification effectiveness.
+For reference, we evaluate three ELB-structured prompt-based LLM baselines—Gemini~2.0 Flash, GPT-4o, and Claude~3.7 Sonnet—as reference models.
+As shown in Table~\ref{table7}, all three models exhibit lower F1 scores than our MIL framework on both datasets, indicating that ELB-augmented zero-shot prediction alone is insufficient for reliable distortion classification.
+Among the baselines, Gemini achieves the highest performance, followed by GPT and Claude; however, none surpasses our proposed model.